 Answer: The Romans started to celebrate the coming of Spring with a festival (Called Lupercalia in the year 496)

 Boys and girls would dance together for the festival and say that they were boyfriend and girlfriend for the duration of the festival.

 Later on, the Christians decided to use this festival as a day to remember Saint Valentine!

 After you've let your child know that Saint Valentine's Day is a day to show love to those that we care about, let them have some fun making small heart gifts or cards.

-They can listen to and learn easy, fun songs about loving one another.
+They can listen to and learn easy, fun songs about caring for one another.
 Plan a few age-appropriate heart-themed activities.
-Why not cuddle-up and share a special Valentine's Day story.
+Why not cuddle up and share a special Valentine's Day story?